RenatoWagner/Testing-with-Robot-Framework/README.md

 # Testing-with-Robot-Framework
+[Important: The main file with the test cases is general.robot]

 This is a test project that I made with Robot Framework.
 I Just organized the files using some of Page Object pattern.
 That pattern is very helpful.